Yainer Diaz Player Props: Astros vs. Cardinals

 Yainer Diaz At The Plate

-- Diaz has nine doubles, seven home runs and three walks while batting .276.
+- Diaz is hitting .275 with nine doubles, seven home runs and three walks.

-- He has gone deep in 17.9% of his games this season, and 5.2% of his trips to the dish.
+- He has homered in 17.5% of his games this season, and 5% of his chances at the plate.

-- Diaz has driven in a run in 15 games this year (38.5%), including one multiple-RBI game.
+- In 15 games this season, Diaz has picked up an RBI, with more than one RBI once.

-- He has scored a run in 16 of 39 games so far this season.
+- He has scored in 16 of 40 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.